StanlyLife/Certify/README.md

 #### Hosting

-this website is hosted at interserver.com using a plesk controll panel and IIS hosting
+* this website is hosted at interserver.com using a plesk controll panel and IIS hosting
+* SSL certificate recieved from letsencrypt